-Following the line of reasoning of Tsafnat et al., OMOP would be the go-to standard for storing the longitudinal data in each of the data stations, where data is transformed from the original source (component 6), stored in common data model (component 7) and properly annotated with metadata (component 8).
-Indeed, by now there are quite a few reports of real-world implementations of federated learning networks based on the OHDSI-OMOP stack, including a global infrastructure with 22 centres for COVID19 prediction models [27], FeederNet in South Korea with 57 participating hospitals [28], Dutch multi-cohort dementia research with 9 centers [29], the European severe heterogeneous asthma research collaboration [30] and the recently initiated Belgian Federated Health Innovation Network (FHIN) [31].
+Following the line of reasoning of Tsafnat et al., OMOP would be the go-to standard for storing the longitudinal data in each of the data stations, where data is transformed from the original source (component 6), stored using a common data model (component 7) and properly annotated with metadata (component 8).
+Indeed, by now there are quite a few real-world implementations of federated learning networks based on the OHDSI-OMOP stack, including a global infrastructure with 22 centers for COVID19 prediction models [27], FeederNet in South Korea with 57 participating hospitals [28], Dutch multi-cohort dementia research with 9 centers [29], the European severe heterogeneous asthma research collaboration [30] and the recently initiated Belgian Federated Health Innovation Network (FHIN) [31].